batuhaniskr/grpc-applications/grpc-sample-applications/README.md

     rpc getHotel(HotelRequest) returns (HotelResponse);
 }
 </pre>
+You need to use the <a href="https://github.com/google/protobuf/releases">proto3</a> compiler.
 If you will do project from scratch, you can use command:

 <pre>protoc -I=$SRC_DIR --java_out=$DST_DIR $SRC_DIR/HelloService.proto</pre>